aliencaocao/TIL-2024/nlp/README.md

 - Speed Score: 0.7122024411111112 (probably a bug or GCP issue as all the changes were 4 str.replace after inference)
   Conclusion: VS 0.996 on pretrained, trained perfs better

-Above but without weapon regex or heading (full zero shot on test):
+Above but without weapon regex or heading (full zero shot on test) **BEST ZERO SHOT**:
 - Accuracy: 0.9993333333333333
-- Speed Score: 0.7064216848148148 (again, GCP issue likely)
+- Speed Score: 0.808186342037037
   Conclusion: trained model does well even without regex help